gabeklein/expressive-mvc/README.md

 <h2 id="concept-getters">What about getters?</h2>

-Got you fam.
-Deep-state has a strong equivalent to `@computed` [(ala MobX again)](https://mobx.js.org/refguide/computed-decorator.html)
+Deep-state does have a strong equivalent to *computed* properties [(ala MobX again)](https://mobx.js.org/refguide/computed-decorator.html).

-Define any getters you want and they will be managed automatically by the controller.
-They will compute the first time they are accessed, and stay synced in both directions.
+Simply define getters you want and they will be managed by the controller.
+They will be computed when first accessed, and actively keep sync in both directions.

-> Similar to hooks, getters will know when properties they access are updated.
+Through the same mechanism as hooks, getters will know when properties they access are updated.
 Whenever that happens, they rerun.
-If a new value is returned, it will pass the change forward to own listeners.
+If a new value is returned, it will be passed forward to own listeners.

 ```ts
 const { floor } = Math;